Nitrokey/nethsm/docs/clustering.md

 clusters will not affect configuration values (only keys, users, namespaces), like any other partial restore.

-Restoring a backup on an unprovisioned node will restore node-specific fields (like network configuration, certificates, etc.) only if its device key is the same as when it was backed up (which won't be the case if it has been factory reset).
-Otherwise, it will be provisioned with a new minimal configuration (and the restore will continue normally).
+Restoring a backup on an unprovisioned node will restore the node-specific fields (like network configuration, certificates, etc.) of the node that was used to create the backup.

 Restoring a large backup may overwhelm the cluster for some time, while the node applying the restore forwards changes to the others.